ViewComponent/view_component/docs/guide/testing.md

 ## Testing with Devise

-Testing with Devise reqiures you include `Devise::Test::ControllerHelpers` in the `ViewComponent::TestCase` class.
+Testing with Devise requires you include `Devise::Test::ControllerHelpers` in the `ViewComponent::TestCase` class.
 This is typically done by adding the following to `test/test_helper.rb`:

 ```ruby